2DSharp/2DSharp/README.md

 ### Hi there 👋

-**Note!
-My contributions graph may seem a little empty, I've been working with another VCS at work.
+**Note: My contributions graph may seem a little empty, I've been working with another VCS at work.
 I promise I am not being lazy, check out my older contributions! :D**
 - 🔭 I’m currently working with Bajaj Finserv Health Ltd. to connect unlike systems and improve performance trying to raise them through the roof!
 - 🌱 I’m currently learning Elasticsearch, Azure and loads more!
 - 💬 Ask me about Java, Spring, PHP, React and rap music